-If you complete the College of Architecture and Planning's BSArch degree, or complete an undergraduate design degree at another institution, you may be given advanced standing in the three-year program and need to complete at least 65 semester hours of credit.
+If you complete the College of Architecture and Planning's BSArch degree, or complete an undergraduate design degree at another institution, you may be given advanced standing in the three-year program.

-If you have already earned a professional degree in landscape architecture or related discipline, you will qualify for the advanced professional degree program and may only need to take 48 semester hours.
+If you have already earned a professional degree in landscape architecture or related discipline, you may qualify for the advanced professional degree program and may only need to take 60 semester hours.
 Advanced standing status is evaluated on a case-by-case basis and will be determined in accordance with prior academic accomplishments (as demonstrated in the application portfolio and transcript).

 You are expected to have achieved a basic level of computer literacy prior to enrolling in your first semester of classes.
 A graphics workshop is required if you do not have a background in drawing or computer graphics.
 The workshop is scheduled each year before the beginning of the fall semester.